 More than anything else we encourage you to be yourself, be honest, and enjoy the experience.
-Personality goes a long way, though plot counts too: there are fantastic stories about absolutely nothing, and mediocre stories about something that really matters – hopefully yours is somewhere in between.
+Personality goes a long way, though plot counts too.

 What comes to mind when you think of the theme of the night?
 Follow that thread and see where it gets you.
 If you're reading these words, you've probably already done this, and your story likely includes one or more of the following; a revelation, a transformation, high stakes, an unexpected twist, a rite-of-passage, a confession, a confrontation, humor, romance, drama, tenderness, irreverence, anger, absurdity, pain, recovery, or something else important to you.